 Creates a task instance.

-Checks if this task equals will execute exactly the same computations given the same circumstances as the parameter.
+Checks if this task equals to the argument in a sense that it will execute exactly the same computations given the same circumstances.

 |public default Set<|

 |public default TaskInvocationConfiguration|

 Gets the invocation configuration for this build task.

 |public default int|

 Returns a hash code value for the object.